-- The Garston Hall committee have received some feedback from the community and, in principal, are in favour of recommending to the Athol CDA to propose the merging the hall boundaries to Council.
-A similar report is also being included on the Garston Community Development Area Subcommittee upcoming agenda to seek their feedback. - The Athol Community Development Area Subcommittee recommendation will be taken to represent the wider community views, any proposed changes to rating boundaries will be consulted on with the community as part of the 2018-2028 Long Term Plan.
-The proposed changes will be highlighted in the consultation document and the detail and maps will be available on Council's website.
+- The Garston Hall committee have received some feedback from the community and, in principal, are in favour of recommending to the Garston CDA to proposed the merging the hall boundaries to Council.
+A similar report is also being included on the Athol Community Development Area Subcommittee upcoming agenda to seek their feedback. - The Garston Community Development Area Subcommittee recommendation will be taken to represent the wider community views, and the boundary change will be consulted on as part of the 2018-2028 Long Term Plan.